a-sumo/hyperstep/README.md

 # hyperstep
 ## [WIP] Intuitive and interactive representations for music production.

+Hyperstep stems from a desire to make music by navigating into and operating on relevant spaces.
+Many of the patterns we find in music originate from physical processes and interactions observed by humans in the 3d world.
+Hence, it is natural to build three-dimensional, immersive interfaces to interact with such processes to make music.

+In this repository, I plan on going over some of my ideas through multiple "depth passes".
+At each depth pass, I refine the algorithms, improve performance and add more explanatory content.
+This is mainly done to avoid getting lost into implementation details.

 ## [Organic drums through agent self-regulation](https://github.com/a-sumo/hyperstep/blob/main/colab/agent_self_regulation.ipynb)
 <details>
   <summary>Project Description</summary>
+  [depth pass 0]
   In this notebook, I attempt to recreate organic temporal patterns and syncopation by modeling composition as an agent regulating internal properties through a set of sound-associated actions.
 The key insight is to assign opposite effects to kicks and snare/claps.

  The direction of these effects has been determined arbitrarily, although I believe there is a *grammar of processes* that can be derived from real-world observations.